 Written by: Brendan Baker and Greg Bergdale

 If you own property in the Charlotte, North Carolina area, you should be preparing now for the upcoming reappraisal that will be effective for the 2023 tax year.
 Mecklenburg County had originally planned to send new value notices in January but now expects to send them in March.
-The deadline to file a formal appeal remains on May 25th, so taxpayers will have a reduced amount of time to act on any assessments they believe may be incorrect.
+The deadline to file a formal appeal was changed to June 9th, with an informal deadline of April 17th or 30 days from the date of notice.
+While informal appeal may be most advantageous, it is not required and companies may choose to move directly to a formal appeal.
+DMA’s tax experts can provide more detail regarding the benefits of informal appeal.

 Mecklenburg conducts a revaluation once every four years, so the values assessed for 2023 will generally be locked in until 2027.
 We expect most taxpayers will see a sizeable increase in their valuation compared to their 2019 values, regardless of industry.